Torfkopp/masterarbeit/praesentation/sections/basics.typ

             - Evolutionary algorithms
             - Gradient-based optimisation

-        - NAS were successfully used in several applications and studies
+        - NAS was successfully used in several applications and studies
         - But most NAS applications focus on image classification tasks ]
     #colbreak()
     #figure(
         image("/images/basics/ea_in_rl.png", width: 100%),
-        caption: [How an evolutionary algorithm is used to optimise RL] ) <big_loop>
+        caption: [How an evolutionary algorithm is normally used to optimise RL] ) <big_loop>
     #source[@bai2023evolutionary @liu2021survey @elsken2019neural @fu2020auto @mazyavkina2021optimizing]
 ]